Today we return to the vegetable garden, overflowing with healthy greens. Views from both sides:

 This week I’ve harvested over six pounds of broccoli, and about half remains in the beds.
 Most I’ve frozen, and some has made its way to our dinner table.
 The chickens love the greens and stems on the plants I’ve tossed to them, thinning the bed for a later harvest of side shoots.

 Peas are definitely slowing down as happens mid-summer.
 I was surprised by how tall these grew — well over six feet.
-I’d guess I’ve gradually picked just over a pound of the peapods.
+I’d guess I’ve gradually picked just over a couple pounds of the peapods.

 Zero luck with English peas this year, even though they looked like they would do well initially.
 They died or were eaten soon after sprouting.
 I’d love to have success with fall peas, so I’d better get on that.